enix/x509-certificate-exporter/README.md

      --include-namespace=value
-                add the given kube namespace to the watch list (when used, all namespaces are excluded by default) -k, --watch-kubeconf=value
+                add the given kube namespace to the watch list (when used, all namespaces are excluded by default)
+     --kubeconfig=path
+                Path to the kubeconfig file to use for requests.
+Takes precedence over the KUBECONFIG environment variable, and default path (~/.kube/config).
+ -k, --watch-kubeconf=value
                 watch one or more Kubernetes client configuration (kind Config) which contains embedded x509 certificates or PEM